emews/EQ-JL/examples/ga0/README.md

 ## Overview

-This runs a real EA with http://deap.readthedocs.io/en/master[DEAP].
+This runs a real GA with https://juliahub.com/docs/Evolutionary.
 The objective function is simply:

 _sin(4x) + sin(4y) - 2x + x² - 2y + y²_